richkdev/Cleanup-Catastrophe/README.md

 - distributing the game to a larger audience, and
 - private use (e.g. used in classrooms)

-See [``LICENSE``](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/LICENSE) for more information.
+See [`LICENSE`](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/LICENSE) for more information.

 ## CONTRIBUTE

-Contributions for the _Cleanup Catastrophe!_ game are greatly appreciated.
-It helps us to see improve and develop the game to appeal to the masses.
+Contributions to the _Cleanup Catastrophe!_ repository are greatly appreciated.
+It helps us to improve and develop the game to appeal to the masses.
 If you have a suggestion that you think would make the game better, you can either:

 - fork the repository and create a pull request, or
 - open an issue with the tag "improvement"

-See [``CODE_OF_CONDUCT.md``](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/CODE_OF_CONDUCT.md) for more information.
+See [`CODE_OF_CONDUCT.md`](https://github.com/richkdev/cleanup-catastrophe/blob/f0fc7395761dbb8b380c6c47c284c66016e03edf/CODE_OF_CONDUCT.md) for more information.

 [![contributors](https://contrib.rocks/image?repo=richkdev/Cleanup-Catastrophe)](https://github.com/richkdev/Cleanup-Catastrophe/graphs/contributors)